Spotlight

 But as their business expanded, the Van Cleves looked beyond the Middle Peninsula’s shores

-.
-“The mega ships were coming into the Chesapeake Bay,” says Talbert, “and they really wreaked havoc.
+and came face-to-face with the global fishing industry.
+“The mega ships were coming into the Chesapeake Bay,” says Talbert, “and they really wreaked havoc.”

 One Canadian company alone was harvesting at least 75 percent of the Bay’s menhaden, a fil- ter fish that, like oysters, play a crucial role in the marine life food chain.
 To control the damage, the Atlantic States Marine Fisheries Commission set strict limits, but these fishing restrictions are routinely violated by foreign companies..